dawnho/carapp/DESIGNDOC.md

 5. Add in live form validation

 6. Clean up the way I store field data between all of the inputs

+7. Handle errors if any of the api calls errors out.